Health and Human Development

 Certified in Family and Consumer Sciences

-Students completing the family and consumer sciences major and the restricted electives will be eligible to sit for the Certification in Family and Consumer Sciences (CFCS) exam set by the American Association of Family and Consumer Sciences.
-The CFCS Credential communicates to others within and outside of the profession that the individual certified in family and consumer sciences possesses a broad professional knowledge base in the field.
+Students completing the human development and family science major (with options in human development and family science and family and consumer sciences education) will be eligible to sit for the Certification in Family and Consumer Sciences (CFCS) exam set by the American Association of Family and Consumer Sciences.
+The CFCS credential communicates to others within and outside of the profession that the individual certified in family and consumer sciences possesses a broad professional knowledge base in the field.

 Certified Family Life Educator

-Students completing the family and consumer sciences major and the restricted electives will be eligible to apply for the CFLE granted by the National Council on Family Relations.
+Students completing the human development and family science major will be eligible to apply for the CFLE granted by the National Council on Family Relations.
 Interested community health students may also complete additional courses and apply for provisional certification.
 Certified Family Life Educators serve as consultants, directors, educators, and coordinators in settings such as social services, child care, health and welfare, recreation, youth programs, community action, drug/alcohol rehabilitation centers, senior citizen programs, parent education, family service agencies, extension, and retirement/convalescent care centers.

 Certified Health Education Specialist